sheritsh/s21_SmartCalc_v1.0/README.md

 - The program must be developed according to the principles of structured programming
 - When writing code it is necessary to follow the Google style
 - Prepare full coverage of modules related to calculating expressions with unit-tests using the Check library
-- GUI implementation, based on any GUI library with API for C89/C99/C11 (GTK+, Nuklear, raygui, microui, libagar, libui, IUP, LCUI, CEF, Qt, etc.)
+- GUI implementation, based on any GUI library with API for C89/C99/C11
+<br/>For Linix: GTK+, CEF, Qt
+<br/>For Mac: GTK+, Nuklear, raygui, microui, libagar, libui, IUP, LCUI, CEF, Qt
 - Both integers and real numbers with a dot can be input into the program.
 You can optionally provide the input of numbers in exponential notation
 - The calculation must be done after you complete entering the calculating expression and press the `=` symbol.
 - Calculating arbitrary bracketed arithmetic expressions in infix notation